Choerd/web-app-from-scratch-1920/README.md

 `Transformation of the data`
 The Wikipedia API gives back really nice data if you use the right way to fetch the data.
 Because there are unlimited ways to do this I found it very hard to get the right data.
 Because the data I finally got was clean I didn't need to clean it.

+`Empty values`
+When the pageid of the object is `-1` there is no data available of that keyword.
+There will be no detailpage for that question.

 `How my data works inside the appilication`
 When the user ends the game and clicks on 'Check my results' the correct answers of all the questions will be used to fetch data from Wikipedia.
 When all the results are fetched the overviewpage will render.
 When the clicks on a question the title and the extract about that subject will show up on the detailpage.